 - Get information from companies you are delivering or collecting from about facilities and off-loading arrangements on their site, before you visit.
 See Vehicles at work for more information

-The main UK guidance regarding the security of loads is the free Department for Transport Code of Practice: Safety of loads on vehicles.
+The main UK guidance regarding the security of loads is free on GOV.UK: Security guidance for goods vehicle operators and drivers.